 The first thing you need to do is draw a big circle.
 You’re going to need space to write inside of 12 equal parts of the circle, so the bigger the paper, the easier it will be.

-Now you’re going to create the positive statement that communicates your desires.
+Now you’re going to create a positive statement that communicates your desires.
 But to do this, it’s easier to first think about what you don’t want.

 Many times we focus on what we don’t want and neglect to realize that we are focusing our energy on the opposite of what we’re trying to attract.

-So first write down on a separate piece of paper your negative vibration statement.
-Your statement may look something like this:
+So first write down on a separate piece of paper your negative vibrations.
+They may include:

-- I don’t want to be broke and scared about my future.
+- Being broke and scared about the future.